 The Discovery Academy aims to reward students who have excellent attendance and also who show real improvement in their attendance.

-Alongside this we reward individuals regularly, there are always more rewards been added on to encourage attendance.
+Alongside this, we reward individuals regularly.
+There are always more rewards being added to encourage attendance.

 What is a PA student and what does this mean?

-However, if all of the support and intervention has no impact we may need to refer on to the Local Authority Education Welfare Team, who may issue a fixed penalty notice or begin court action
+However, if all of the support and intervention has no impact, we need to refer on to the Local Authority Education Welfare Team, who may issue a fixed penalty notice or begin court action